Create Your Plan

 How to Ensure Your Gold Award Is Sustainable:

-Sustainability is not YOU continuing your project or hoping someone else will.
-It’s also not:
+Note: Sustainability is not you continuing your project or hoping someone else will.
+It’s also not a collection drive or make/donate project, a fundraiser, or a standalone structure (ie. bench, mural, sign or garden).

 Create Your Plan